torbjorndahlen/keycloak-infinispan-openshift/README.md

             local:
                 expose:
                     type: LoadBalancer
-                name: site2
+                name: site1
             locations:
                 - name: site2
                 secretName: site2-token
-                url: 'openshift://<Kubernetes API endpoint>:6443'
+                url: 'openshift://<Kubernetes API endpoint for C2>:6443'
                 - name: site1
                 secretName: site1-token
-                url: 'openshift://<Kubernetes API endpoint>:6443'
+                url: 'openshift://<Kubernetes API endpoint for C1>:6443'
         type: DataGrid

 Notes:

-    metadata.name and metadata.namespace must be identical in C1 and C2.
+* metadata.name and metadata.namespace must be identical in C1 and C2.
-    spec.expose.hostname can be omitted
+* spec.expose.hostname can be omitted
-    service.sites.locations.url must be the Kubernetes API endpoint (without the /api path, for example api.cluster-aa58.aa58.sandbox1151.opentlc.com), which is where for example 'oc login' is sent.
+* service.sites.locations.url must be the Kubernetes API endpoint (without the /api path, for example api.cluster-aa58.aa58.sandbox1151.opentlc.com), which is where for example 'oc login' is sent.

 ### Create the Infinispan Caches required by RHSSO